Cambridge students may have grounds for legal action over Boat Race bans

 Lastly, the review finds issue with the fairness of the procedures used by the panel, with the three students not informed that their involvement was under threat and not given any chance to represent themselves.

-Cambridge remain intensely aggrieved with Oxford’s conduct, who they claim have not responded to any communication from them or the university as the saga has raged on.
+Cambridge remain intensely aggrieved with Oxford’s conduct, who they claim have not responded to any communication from them or the university as the row has raged on.

 But with just over a fortnight until the race, it’s reported that Cambridge have no plans to mount a legal challenge off the back of this opinion due to the disruption it would be sure to cause to the squad.